Abhayyyy0/Currency-Converter/README.md

 This project uses the [Frankfurter API](https://www.frankfurter.app/) which provides:
 - Free and reliable exchange rates
 - No API key required
-- CORS-friendly for browser requests
-- Real-time data from the European Central Bank

 ## Project Structure